matteofiorini92/LittleFlowers-Spa/README.md

 - Feature 2 - allows potential customers to know the staff and their professional background
 - Feature 3 - allows returning customers to check if the staff member who gave them the treatment previously is still working there, get their name and request the treatment with them again in case they enjoyed it the first time
 - Feature 4 - allows potential and returning customers to get in touch to check availability, book or ask questions by calling or sending an email
-- Feature 5 - allows potential customers to see all the social pages of the SPA
+- Feature 5 - allows potential customers to see all the social pages of the spa
 - Feature 6 - allows potential customers to have a preview of the facilities available (sauna, steam room, pool, hot tub)